 I like to go to a coffee shop; on my day off, sometimes I'll visit several.
 Maybe I will even stay until lunchtime.
 After that, I'll grab some healthy lunch at a local mom-n-pop health shop or farm-to-table cafe or have lunch with a friend.

 Another great treat is to go to a juice bar and grab a green juice then hit the greenways or hike a nature trail.

 Everyone can benefit from taking a day to practice self-care, but some people in particular that came to my mind were teachers, moms, caregivers, nurses, and others whose job requires a lot of giving of yourself.

 So I expanded A Healthy Bite to be a Healthy Meal in order to have a more in-depth conversation with David Essel.

 David Essel, M. S. O.M., is a number one best-selling author, counselor, master life coach, international speaker and minister whose mission is to positively affect 2 million people or more every day, in every area of life, regardless of their current circumstances.
 Celebrity Jenny McCarthy says “David Essel is the new leader of the positive thinking movement.”

-Here’s the video version of A Healthy Bite podcast, which will air on Wednesday.
-David has some very motivating things to say, and y’all, he has beautiful skin!
+Here's the video version of A Healthy Bite podcast.
+David has some very motivating things to say, and y'all, he has beautiful skin!
 Apparently, he has done two things since 1980 to keep it looking so good – he does let me in on his secret at the end of the video!

 This episode is also available on all podcast players such as Stitcher, iTunes, Spotify and more, so search for A Healthy Bite!
 It would mean the world to me if you took the time to rate and review this podcast!